 Historically, the only legal means to dissolve a marriage in Texas was through an at-fault divorce, underscoring the significance of current divorce laws.
 Despite this, Texas functions predominantly as a no-fault state, thus giving spouses the option to divorce without proving wrongdoing.

-In Texas, several grounds for at-fault divorce are recognized, including:
+Texas recognizes several grounds for at-fault divorce, including:

 Grounds for filing an at-fault divorce can include: